nix-community/NUR/README.md

 At the moment repositories should be buildable on Nixpkgs unstable.
 Later we will add options to also provide branches for other Nixpkgs channels.

+## Contribution guideline

+- When adding packages to your repository make sure they build and set `meta.broken` attribute to false otherwise.
+- Supply meta attributes as described in the [Nixpkgs manual](https://nixos.org/nixpkgs/manual/#sec-standard-meta-attributes), so packages can be found by users.
+- Keep your repositories slim - they are downloaded by users and our evaluator and needs to be hashed.
+- Reuse packages from Nixpkgs when applicable, so the binary cache can be leveraged

+Examples for packages that could be in NUR:

+- Packages that are only interesting for a small audience
+- Pre-releases
+- Old versions of packages that are no longer in Nixpkgs, but needed for legacy reason (i.e. old versions of GCC/LLVM)
+- Automatic generated package sets (i.e. generate packages sets from PyPi or CPAN)
+- Software with opinionated patches
+- Experiments

+## Why package sets instead of a overlays?

+To make it easier to review nix expression NUR makes it obvious where the package is coming from.
+If NUR would be an overlay malicious repositories could override existing packages.
+Also without coordination multiple overlays could easily introduce dependency cycles.

+## Roadmap

+- Implement a search to find packages
+- Add not just packages but also modules/functions